 Solve all the exercise problems of Lines and Angles.
 Refer to the NCERT Solutions of Class 9 provided by our Experts below.
 It will help you to solve the questions in an easy way.

-NCERT Solutions for Class 9 Maths Chapter 6 Lines And Angles
+Summary of NCERT Solutions for Class 9 Maths Chapter 6 Lines And Angles

 Key Points of NCERT Class 9 Maths Chapter 6 - Lines And AnglesAfter solving the Line and Angles chapter of Class 9 Maths, you will get to know the following points:

-- Basic terms and definitions related to a line segment, ray, collinear points, non-collinear points, intersecting and non intersecting lines,
+- Basic terms and definitions related to a line segment, ray, collinear points, non-collinear points, intersecting and non-intersecting lines.

-- Pair of angles (reflex, complementary, supplementary, adjacent, vertical opposite, linear pair)
+- Pair of angles (reflex, complementary, supplementary, adjacent, vertical opposite, linear pair).

 - Parallel and Transversal Lines and theorems related to them.